 - Much more! 🙂

-Waking up early honestly changed my whole day.
+Waking up earlier honestly changed my whole day.
 It made more of an impact than you would think.
 Having a happy morning and successful morning routine sets the tone for the day and just makes you feel a lot happier in general.
 Plus I get a lot more work done a lot earlier, which leaves me more time to do what I want to later on in the day.

 Here are some of my best tips for becoming a morning person:

 – Create a bedtime routine.

-Creating a bedtime routine to do before you go to bed each night will make your night much easier, which will make your morning more enjoyable.
+Having a good morning starts the night before.
+Creating a bedtime routine to follow before you go to bed each night will make your night much easier, which will make your morning much more enjoyable.
 It doesn’t have to be some big, fancy, complicated routine either.
 Actually, simple and easy is better!
 Just do whatever works for you but try to get into the groove of doing it every night to make sure it becomes routine.

 – Go slow and steady.